pborin/USA_Temperature/README.md

 # USA_Temperature
- Interative map that to see changes in temrature in the USA.
+ Interative map that to see changes in temperature in the USA.